Mary Jane “MJ” Warfield is an arts management professional, based in Mparntwe (Alice Springs).

 She holds a Bachelor’s degree in Drama and Literature from Deakin University.
 Her career in arts management began in 2006 as Cultural Development Officer at Yarra Ranges Council.
-Whilst employed with local government, MJ was responsible for programs across all art forms and in many contexts, from schools partnerships and film festivals to receiving professional touring companies at Upper Yarra Arts Centre and across the region.
+Whilst employed with local government, MJ was responsible for programs across all art forms and in many contexts, from school partnerships and film festivals to receiving professional touring companies at Upper Yarra Arts Centre and across the region.
 This is where she honed her skills in community engagement, programming and marketing the arts in regional towns.

 A road trip in 2013 saw MJ take a detour to Alice Springs to take on the role of Production Manager for Alice Desert Festival.
 Alice Springs very quickly became home and MJ spent the following two years as Manager of Alice Desert Festival with Red Hot Arts.

-Other freelance roles in Alice Springs have included contracts with Alice Springs Town Council, Something Somewhere Film Festival, Wide Open Space Festival, Totem Theatre and in 2016 she was creative producer for Incite Art’s Unbroken Land.
+Other freelance roles in Alice Springs have included contracts with Alice Springs Town Council, Something Somewhere Film Festival, Wide Open Space Festival, Totem Theatre and in 2016 she was Creative Producer for Incite Art’s Unbroken Land.

 MJ is passionate about Community Cultural Development and contemporary regional Australian arts practice.
-She is interested in developing her leadership and governance skills.